 From mastepanoski-claude-skills

-Evaluate UX/UI using Don Norman's 7 fundamental design principles from The Design of Everyday Things.
-Audit discoverability, affordances, signifiers, feedback, mapping, constraints and conceptual models.
+Audits UX/UI using Don Norman's 7 design principles: discoverability, affordances, signifiers, feedback, mapping, constraints, and conceptual models.
+Helps identify usability issues and improve intuitive design.

 This skill enables AI agents to perform a **human-centered evaluation** of usability and intuitiveness for apps, websites, or digital interfaces using **Don Norman's 7 fundamental design principles** from *The Design of Everyday Things*.